Skip to content

 The second part is called the Power Cost Recovery Factor (PCRF).
 Wholesale electricity charges fluctuate from month-to-month, typically mirroring the price of natural gas.
 CoServ accounts for these fluctuations by adjusting the PCRF up or down.
 When the PCRF is negative, as it has been for the majority of the last several years, it is subtracted from the Base Rate.
 When the PCRF is positive, it is added to the Base Rate, increasing Energy Charge paid by the Members.

-The Customer Charge is a fixed cost that allows CoServ to recover costs such as wires, poles and other infrastructure.
+The third part is the Customer Charge, which is a fixed cost that allows CoServ to recover costs such as wires, poles, and other infrastructure.

-The third component of the bill is the Securitized Charge Recovery Factor (SCRF).
+The fourth and final component of the bill is the Securitized Charge Recovery Factor (SCRF).
 Click here to learn more about how your bill is calculated.

 Gas Rates